the-hktran/DMET/README.md

 ```
 It should be noted that the nuclear repulsion has n, m, k, and l set to zero and the one electron integrals are labelled by n and m while k and l are set to zero.
 This is the format of Q-Chem.

 Below is an example input for H<sub>2</sub>-H<sub>2</sub>-H<sub>2</sub>.
 There are 6 electrons in 6 orbitals.
 10 SCF solutions are desired, which will be used as bath states for the embedding.
 DIIS is not used, MOM is used, and the density matrix is randomized in the SCFMD method.
 1000 SCF iterations is the maximum.
 The starting norm is 0.1 and the starting lambda is 1.
 There are 3 impurities in total.
 The first has 2 orbitals, orbital 0 and 1.
+We will embed the ground impurity solution in the ground bath solution.
 The second has 2 orbitals, orbitals 2 and 3.
+We will embed the first excited impurity solution in the ground bath solution.
 The third has 2 orbitals, orbitals 4 and 5.
+We will embed the ground impurity solution in the ground bath solution.

 ```
 6 6 10